-Policy H-5a: The County will reduce, defer, or waive planning, building, and/or development impact treatment.

-Policy H-5b: The County shall expedite permit processing for projects that meet or exceed the

-County's inclusionary requirements.
-Projects that are exempt from providing inclusionary units or that are allowed to pay in-lieu fees will not receive special in suitable locations within designated urban areas to facilitate access by foot, bicycle, and/or mass transit to and from commercial services and job locations, educational facilities and to minimize energy and water usage.
+- Policy H-5a: The County will reduce, defer, or waive planning, building, and/or development impact fees when non-profit developers propose new affordable housing development projects. - Policy H-5b: The County shall expedite permit processing for projects that meet or exceed the County's inclusionary requirements.
+Projects that are exempt from providing inclusionary units or that are allowed to pay in-lieu fees will not receive special treatment.